BOARD OF DIRECTORS

 Although he didn't know it at the time, Ty began working toward the creation of SolTrekker in 2006 when he sold his house, left his desk job, bought a motorhome and started a biodiesel advocacy project called bioTrekker.
 The project evolved, began taking up more and more time, and branched into the non-profit organization that is now called SolTrekker.

 Since creating bioTrekker and helping to start SolTrekker, Ty has been a public speaker on the topics of renewable energy and sustainability, making presentations at elementary schools, universities, music festivals, RV shows and home expos.
-He coordinates the organization finances, the building projects, the media and public relations efforts and carries out the events.
-He also helps guide the organization’s long-term vision and goals.
-His professional background includes 11 years of journalism experience as a newspaper reporter, magazine editor and non-fiction author.
-Ty pays his bills by doing what he loves, which includes writing and editing, advocating sustainability and creating anything fun or uplifting.
+He coordinated the organization finances, the building projects, the media and public relations efforts and carried out the events.
+He still serves to guide the organization’s long-term vision and goals.
+His professional background includes 15 years of journalism experience as a newspaper reporter, magazine editor and non-fiction author.
+Ty pays his bills by doing what he loves, which includes writing, editing and consulting, advocating sustainability and creating anything fun or uplifting.

 Treasurer: Dave Bailey